ML4SE2022/group1/README.md

 We have fine-tuned GraphCodeBERT using the following pretrained model [link](https://huggingface.co/microsoft/graphcodebert-base).

-### How to train Clone Detection with GraphCodeBERT?
+### Dataset
 For GraphCodeBERT, the dataset is already placed in the GraphCodeBERT/clonedetection/dataset, so no additional download or preprocessing is required.

-1. Go to run.py under GraphCodeBERT.
+### How to train Clone Detection with GraphCodeBERT?
-2. Go to clonedetection of GraphCodeBERT.
+1. Go to run.py under GraphCodeBERT/clonedetection.
 3. We recommend the following code snippet to run the run.py
 ```
 python run.py